shrideio/shoebox/README.md

         dns_cloudflare_api_key = 0123456789abcdef0123456789abcdef01234567
         ```

 4. Run `certbot` with the following parameters to acquire a certificate.
-The default awaiting time for the `NAME` record to update is 10 seconds.
+The default awaiting value for the `NAME` record to update is 10 seconds.
 You may want to increase the delay using the `--dns-cloudflare-propagation-seconds` flag

     ```
     $ sudo certbot certonly -i apache \